Ash Ra Tempel – Friendship

 CD, Manikin Records, 2000

-Three long, slowly evolving tracks are featured on the 78-minute “Friendship”, all containing most pleasant and emotive music.
-The outcome echoes the thrill and vibe of the ’70’s with great spacy synth textures, electronic percussion, all nicely complimented by Manuel’s characteristic acoustic and e-guitar playing.
+Three long, slowly evolving tracks are featured on the 78-minute “Friendship”, all containing the most pleasant and emotive music.
+The outcome echoes the thrill and vibe of the ’70’s with great spacy synth textures, electronic percussion, all nicely complemented by Manuel’s characteristic acoustic and e-guitar playing.

-The arrangement of warm synthetic sounds, pads and percussive ingredients is a joy to listen to, which strengthens me in the belief the slow evolving and slightly groovy music making up “Friendship” is most of all a Schulzian-affair with a dash of classic Pink Floyd thrown in.
+The arrangement of warm, synthetic sounds, pads, and percussive ingredients is a joy to listen to, which strengthens me in the belief that the slow evolving and slightly groovy music making up “Friendship” is most of all a Schulzian affair with a dash of classic Pink Floyd thrown in.
 Many of these same warm pads and groovy bass lines would return on Schulze’s forthcoming studio and live albums.

-The collaboration of the two musicians reaches its pinnacle on the stellar 26-minute title track, where all magic things just fall into place in a most harmonic and touching way.
-Here, Mr Gottsching delivers some emotional guitar soloing and soundscaping complementing Mr Schulze’s fine synth-work.
+The collaboration of the two musicians reaches its pinnacle on the stellar 26-minute title track, where all magical things just fall into place in a most harmonic and touching way.
+Here, Mr. Gottsching delivers some emotional guitar soloing and soundscaping, complementing Mr. Schulze’s fine synth-work.

 All in all, “Friendship” makes almost 70 minutes of worthy listening.